Geology 2081- Mineralogy

 MINERALOGY

 The Earth is a geological system, and mineralogy serves as a foundation for its study.
 Minerals are the fundamental building blocks of the Earth.
-This class provides the basis on which you will build the remaining of your geologic careers.
+This class provides the basis for your geologic careers.
 Mineralogy is not only essential to geologists, but to everyone because minerals are also an integral portion of our everyday natural environment.

 Each of us can make a difference when asked to vote on these issues and when discussing these topic with neighbors.
 In addition, minerals are simply beautiful to observe!

-This class has been prepared with you in mind and to assist you
+This class has been prepared to provide a foundation for your

 Course OBJECTIVES: